paulb00th/galapagos/content/en/about/the-team.md

 <span class="strapline">Want to join our team? </span>

 We are actively looking for volunteers and paid staff as we expand our business.
 If you would like to be considered for a position as an instructor/divemaster/or office-based team member, do please send us your CV and a brief letter setting out your hopes and aspirations.
-Fluency in German, French, Japanese or Chinese, as well as in Spanish, is of especial interest.
+Fluency in German, French, Japanese or Chinese, as well as in Spanish, is of special interest.